driskell/log-courier/README.md

 ### Generating Certificates and Keys

-To quickly create a self-signed SSL certificate to test with, run `make selfsigned`.
-This will prompt for some information; most of which can be anything you want or left as the default, just remember to set the "Common Name" field to the exact same hostname you will use in log-courier's "servers" configuration so that certificate validation passes successfully.
-You will find the generated .key and .crt files inside the "bin" folder.
+To quickly create a self-signed SSL certificate, run `make selfsigned`.
+This will prompt for the certificate information; most of which can be anything or left as the default except 'Common Name', that should be set to the exact same hostname you will use in log-courier's 'servers' configuration.
+This ensures that certificate validation passes successfully.
+You will find the generated `.key` and `.crt` files inside the 'bin' folder.

-*If you are going to connect via IP address, the certificate needs extra information to pass validation.
-Open spec/lib/openssl.cnf in your favourite editor and look for "#subjectAltName = IP:1.1.1.1", remove the pound prefix, set the IP address, and run `make selfsigned` again.*
+*If you will be connecting via IP address, the certificate will need extra information to pass validation.
+Open spec/lib/openssl.cnf in your favourite editor and look for `#subjectAltName = IP:1.1.1.1`, remove the pound prefix, set the IP address, and run `make selfsigned` again.*

 A genkey utility can also be found in 'bin' when ZMQ support is built.
 This